ENIGMA-infra/ENIGMA-Tremor/docs/resources/how_to_guides/cerebnet.md

 nipoppy process --pipeline cerebnet --dataset /path/to/datasets/Amsterdam --session-id 1
 ```

+You can find more information about running pipelines [here](https://nipoppy.readthedocs.io/en/latest/how_to_guides/pipeline_run/index.html).

 ## Container workflow

 The container workflow processes the segmentations subject-by-subject.
 After all subjects have been processed, the pipeline concatenates the volumetric outputs across subjects and generates the QC images in the `outputs` folder.